 Odoo MRP is the modern solution to managing manufacturing.
 Manufacturing companies are forever facing regulatory and environmental changes as well as innovations in technology, continuing pressure for all departments to work together and ensure visibility across the entire supply chain.
 Increasingly, ERP solutions are sought to help Manufacturers manage all facets of the manufacturing and production process while also breaking down siloed departments that use differing applications which are often difficult to integrate.
-As New Zealands only Odoo Gold Partner, we consider the differences between MRP and ERP before outlining why Manufacturers require flexible ERP solutions and why Odoo is the best fit for Manufacturers.
+As New Zealand's first Odoo Gold Partner, we consider the differences between MRP and ERP before outlining why Manufacturers require flexible ERP solutions and why Odoo manufacturing software is the best fit.

 ERP vs MRP.
 What Is The Difference?